aiven/devportal/docs/products/postgresql/concepts/pgvector.rst

 pgvector for AI-powered search in Aiven for PostgreSQL®
 =======================================================

-To represent data in an optimized way, machine learning (ML) models often use vectors, which are data structures with at least two components: magnitude and direction.
-In most cases, vectorizing the data is therefore essential before building an ML model.
-On the vectorized data, you can perform AI-powered operations (such as model training or data augmentation) using different tools, one of them being pgvector.
+In machine learning (ML) models, all data items in a particular data set are mapped into one unified n-dimensional vector space, no matter how big the input data set is.
+This optimized way of data representation allows for high performance of AI algorithms.
+Mapping regular data into a vector space requires so called data vectorizing, which is transforming data items into vectors (data structures with at least two components: magnitude and direction).
+On the vectorized data, you can perform AI-powered operations (such as model training or data augmentation) using different instruments, one of them being pgvector.

 Discover the pgvector extension to Aiven for PostgreSQL® and learn how it works.
 Check why you might need it and what benefits you get using it.

 About pgvector
 --------------

-pgvector is an open-source vector tool for similarity search.
+pgvector is an open-source vector extension for similarity search.
 It's available as an extension to your Aiven for PostgreSQL® services. pgvector introduces capabilities to store and search over data of the vector type (ML-generated embeddings).
 Applying a specific index type for querying a table, the extension enables you to search for vector's exact nearest or approximate nearest neighbors (data items).

 Vector embeddings